 Simply put, as products get pricier, it becomes more expensive to cover them.

 Similar to why auto insurance rates go up, home insurance increases can be attributed to a variety of reasons due to no fault of the policyholder.
-Factoring in the economy, “increases depend on where you live and who insures you,” said AAA Northeast’s Frank Doyle, senior vice president of insurance services.
+Factoring in the economy, increases depend on where you live and who insures you.

-Doyle points out that homeowners who have not already noticed a change in their rate can likely expect to see one soon.
-“As you hit your next renewal, chances are good you will see a modest increase.”
+Homeowners who have not already noticed a change in their rate can likely expect a modest increase in their next renewal.

 Though some increases are unavoidable, there are a few offsets you can explore.
 Read on to learn more about why home insurance rates rise and what you can do to keep your monthly charge as low as possible while still getting the most from your coverage.